learnbin.net nav logo

 2. Moisture absorption

 Nylons absorb moisture in equilibrium with the relative humidity of their immediate surroundings.
 Nylon 6 absorbs 9% and Nylon 6.6 absorbs 7% of moisture.
-This results in a measurable dimensional change of 2% and 3.5%. moisture absorption also happens due to the presence of polar groups.
+This results in a measurable dimensional change of 2% and 3.5%.
+Moisture absorption also happens due to the presence of polar groups.

 The tensile strength of nylon 6 and 6.6 drops significantly with increasing moisture content.
 In the case of nylon 6, the drop in tensile strength from dry (100 %) to saturated state is over 80 %.
 For nylon 6.6, the drop is over 60 %.
 With increased moisture content, the modulus of elasticity and other stiffness properties are also reduced.